sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 ## Set up the library application in Visual Studio Code

-Your colleague has developed an initial version of the library application and has made it available as a .zip file.

-- Download the zip file.
-- Extract the code files.
-- Ensure that the solution builds in your lab environment.
+You need to download the existing application, extract the code files, and then open the solution in Visual Studio Code.

 Use the following steps to set up the library application:

-1. To download a zip file containing the library application, select the following URL: [GitHub Copilot lab - Analyze and document code](https://github.com/MicrosoftLearning/mslearn-github-copilot-dev/raw/refs/heads/main/DownloadableCodeProjects/Downloads/AZ2007LabAppM2.zip)
+1. To download a zip file containing the library application, select the following URL: [GitHub Copilot lab - develop code features](https://github.com/MicrosoftLearning/mslearn-github-copilot-dev/raw/refs/heads/main/DownloadableCodeProjects/Downloads/AZ2007LabAppM3.zip)

-    The zip file is named **AZ2007LabAppM2.zip**.
+    The zip file is named **AZ2007LabAppM3.zip**.

-1. Extract the files from the **AZ2007LabAppM2.zip** file.
+1. Extract the files from the **AZ2007LabAppM3.zip** file.

     For example:

     1. Navigate to the downloads folder in your lab environment.

-    1. Right-click **AZ2007LabAppM2.zip**, and then select **Extract all**.
+    1. Right-click **AZ2007LabAppM3.zip**, and then select **Extract all**.

     1. Select **Show extracted files when complete**, and then select **Extract**.